Hello - welcome to the Loft! We're happy you're here. Thank you for your interest in teaching with us.

 What We’re Looking For, cont’d:

 Classes that are responsive to current events.
-The Loft has become a resource for people looking to navigate life online, from ways to increase proficiency in writing for an online audience, to ways to better navigate our new way of living and connecting virtually (writing for self care, journaling through hard times, creating community online).
+First and foremost, an expansive understanding of what a "literary" or creative writing class is.
+Think creatively, outside of "typical" genres such as fiction, memoir, poetry, etc. How about oral storytellling, digital storytelling, spoken word arts.
+And, the Loft has become a resource for people looking to navigate life online, from ways to increase proficiency in writing for an online audience, to ways to better navigate our new way of living and connecting virtually (writing for self care, journaling through hard times, creating community online).
 Classes designed to teach new job skills through creative writing are also in high demand (Copywriting 101, Editing 101, Descriptive Language, Communicate Effectively in Writing, etc ), as well as learning software or digital platforms used by writers (Scrivener, WetInk, etc).

 Please don't forget, people still want to learn poetry, write their novel, and start their memoir, so classes on writing craft are still essential!

 We are not an academic institution; there are no grades, tests, required reading, or papers required to complete a class.
 "Homework" is always optional.

 Multiweek classes for writers in any genre or at any level.
 We are always looking for creative writing classes for adults in all genres and for all levels.
 Our students have a range of skill levels, commitment, and interests.
 We hope any writer looking in our catalog will find the class that's perfect for them.
 Be prepared to teach students with disparate skill sets and levels, interests, and abilities in a single class.